flyteorg/flyte/docs/source/gen/flytectl_upgrade.rst

-.. _flytectl_upgrade:
+.. _FlyteCTL_upgrade:

-flytectl upgrade
+FlyteCTL upgrade
 ----------------

-Used for upgrade/rollback flyte version
+Upgrade/rollback to a Flyte version

 Synopsis
 ~~~~~~~~

-Upgrade flytectl
+For FlyteCTL, it is:
 ::

- bin/flytectl upgrade
+ flytectl upgrade

-Note: Please use upgrade with sudo, Without sudo it will cause permission issue
+Note: Please use upgrade with sudo.
+Without sudo it will cause permission issue.

-Rollback flytectl binary
+Rollback flytectl binary:
 ::

- bin/flytectl upgrade rollback
+ flytectl upgrade rollback

-Note: Upgrade is not available on windows
+Note: Upgrade is not available on windows.

 ::

-  flytectl upgrade [flags]
+  FlyteCTL upgrade [flags]

 Options
 ~~~~~~~